diegoantp/LBSyMT/content/authors/jose/_index.md

 ---
 # Display name
-name: Monse Urbina
+name: Jose Corona

 # Username (this should match the folder name)
 authors:
-- monsiu
+- jose

 # Is this the primary user of the site?
 superuser: false